METALS-Copper eases on weak China demand, stronger dollar

 * For the top stories in metals and other news, click or

-$1 = 6.3796 yuan Reporting by Mai Nguyen; Editing by Sriraj Kalluvila
+$1 = 6.3896 yuan Reporting by Mai Nguyen; Editing by Sriraj Kalluvila, Rashmi Aich and Uttaresh.V

 Our Standards: The Thomson Reuters Trust Principles.